Dr Nelson Martins

 Dr Nelson was the first Timorese medical doctor to graduate with a PhD from an internationally recognized Australian university, and has attended and presented many papers in various national and international conferences, seminars and workshops.
 He was engaged in planning, organising and conducting various health research projects including the “First Randomized Control Trial on Food Incentives to improve Tuberculosis Treatment Compliance (FITTCET) in Dili, Timor-Leste.
 The article has been widely publicised and earned a publication at the British Medical Journal (BMJ) in 2009.

-To date, he has written a total of 86 manuscripts.
-This includes: 25 peer-reviewed journal articles; two books; 30 abstracts and papers for national and international conferences; and 29 reports and manuals (including guidelines, statutes and strategic plans).
-He has been invited to attend and speak (including as a plenary speaker) at 79 high-level conferences and seminars in various countries, including Australia, USA, Germany, Portugal, France, Switzerland, UK, South Korea, Thailand, Indonesia, Vietnam, China, Singapore, Nepal, Philippines, Ethiopia, South-Sudan, Kenya, the Democratic Republic of Congo, Togo, Sierra-Leone, Finland and Timor-Leste.
+To date, he has written 119 manuscripts including 40 peer review journal and online articles, 2 books, 41 abstracts for national and international conferences, 11 policy documents, and 25 reports.
+He has been invited to attend and speak (including as a plenary speaker) at 90 high level conferences, seminars, and workshops in various countries, including Australia, USA, Germany, Portugal, France, Switzerland, UK, South Korea, Thailand, Indonesia, Vietnam, China, Singapore, Nepal, Philippines, Ethiopia, South-Sudan, Kenya, DR Congo, Togo, Sierra-Leone, Finland, and Timor-Leste.
+He has acted as principal investigator for 21 health research projects, as principal supervisors for 14 MPH, and field supervisors for 2 PhD students' research projects and thesis writing.

 Research Themes